ag-grid/ag-mcp/README.md

 - `definitions` - API definitions and interfaces
 - `examples` - A library of AG Grid implementation examples in you framework.

 Your LLM can access these resources whenever it needs more information on how to implement AG Grid features.

-Refer to your LLM documentation for accessing resources in Claude, Windsurf, VS Code, and Cursor, etc...
+Refer to your LLM documentation for accessing these resources manually.

 ## Tools